Family Law

 Conclusion

-The choice between annulment and divorce is one of life's biggest decisions that affects your legal future.
+The choice between annulment or divorce is one of life's biggest decisions that affects your legal future.
 Your choice will shape your finances, legal standing, and personal identity in the years ahead.

 We got into the key differences between these options.
 A divorce ends a valid marriage.
 An annulment states the marriage never existed legally.
 Each path comes with its own set of rules, timeframes, and financial outcomes that will affect your rights and duties.